robdmc/gistfinder/README.md

 interested in, simply pressing `enter` will exit gistfinder with the contents of that gist written to stdout.

+**Note:** Currently gistfinder is hard-coded to ignore anything with a `.ipynb` extension.
+Jupyter notebooks don't play well with gistfinder, so I made sure they are not accessible.

 # Configuration
 Gistfinder will need permission from Github to access your gists.